codio/site/source/docs/education/teachers/classes/index.html.md

 ![](docs/education/class.png)

-You can then select a module and you will see a list of all students who are in the class.
+You can then select a module and you will see a list of all students who are in the class and were assigned that module.

 ![](docs/education/class-view-code.png)